57 Best Places to Register for Wedding Gifts

 1. The Knot Registry

 Why you’ll love it: Obviously, we love our own universal registry best (so we had to put it first), but it’s not because we’re totally biased.
 The Knot Registry allows you to create a wedding registry for any store or site of your choice and then link it up, so all the info—including which gifts have been bought—is in the same place.
+Plus, when it comes to finding the best items to add to your registry, we've done much of the research for you—check out The Knot Registry Awards for top picks vetted by our editors and loved by our couples.

 Potential downsides: You might have to explain to some guests, particularly those who are used to old-school registries, that the registry is here.
 Shouldn’t be too much of a stretch though.